Back to Living Real Change

 Hypertension is the medical term for high blood pressure.
 More than 70 million American adults suffer from the condition, which, if left untreated, can lead to a fatal heart attack.

-“Hypertension is multifactorial, meaning blood pressure may gently increase over time due to a lot of different factors: chronic stress, poor diet, and family and genetic influences that were present from the moment you were conceived, but express much later in life,” says Vikash Modi, M.D., a Piedmont family medicine physician.
+“Hypertension is multifactorial, meaning blood pressure may gently increase over time due to a lot of different factors: chronic stress, poor diet, and family and genetic influences that were present from the moment you were conceived, but express much later in life,” says Vikash Modi, M.D., a family medicine physician.
 “Most of the time, there’s no one simple solution to stopping or reversing high blood pressure.
-It takes a lot of work with treatments and patient’s themselves to get their blood pressure under control.”
+It takes a lot of work with treatments and patients themselves to get their blood pressure under control.”

 While mildly or moderately elevated blood pressures may cause mild or moderate “daily” damage to your body’s systems, a sudden sharp elevation from an extremely stressful situation, or a new chemical in your system (as simple as caffeine) can be the proverbial “straw that broke the camel’s back.”

-“The damage could have been brewing for years quietly,” says Dr. Modi.
-“But then one bad day, it sneaks up on you when you least expect it.”
+The damage could have been quietly brewing for years, but then one bad day, it can sneak up on you when you least expect it.

 4. Diabetes